VIP Go platform specific

 - VIP does not accept off-the-shelf, commercial themes since they tend to be overloaded with excess functionality and code which are potential security and performance risks.
 If you have an off-the-shelf theme that is lean, mean, secure, and performs well then let’s talk.
 If you’re looking for something robust to work from, we recommend selecting from one of the 300+ pre-approved WordPress.com themes.
 The code for all the free themes are available here.

-- If you’re running a number of sites you’ll want to take the common theme approach – it’s a single theme used across multiple sites.
+- If you’re running a number of sites on a multisite, you’ll want to take the common theme approach – it’s a single theme used across multiple sites.
 If each site contains some unique functionality you can add that via Child Themes.
 Learn more about child themes here.

 - We review all plugins you include in your theme.
 We have reviewed a small, but growing list of plugins, and modified some of them to make them more stable, secure, and performant.

 Theme Review Process #

 During VIP Go setup, you receive access to a Github repository.
 You will want to start setting up your theme and plugins in this repository, and when you are ready for review, notify our team via support ticket.

 Once your Theme Review begins, your theme and plugins are reviewed to ensure your code is secure, optimized, and well-architected.
 It typically takes 10-15 business days for a full theme review, but this can vary depending on complexity of code and the size of review queue.

 branch.
 All fixes and new feature development should occur in new branches, with pull requests for WordPress.com VIP to review, feedback on, and merge.
 This helps the review go as smoothly and quickly as possible.

 Here’s the process:

 - A VIP Engineer will be assigned to your review.
 We’ll open issues on Github and assign them to you.
 If you have any questions about the issue itself, you can add comments to the issue in GitHub.

 - To address each issue, you can branch off